Updated On : June 14, 2023

-(3) The Sessions Judge of one sessions division may be appointed by the High Court to be also an Additional Sessions Judge of another division, and in such case, he may sit for the disposal of cases at such place or places in the other division as the High Court may direct.
+(3) The Sessions Judge of one session division may also be appointed by the High Court to be an Additional Sessions Judge of another division.
+In such case, he may sit for the disposal of cases at such place or places in the other division as the High Court may direct.

 (5) The Court of Session shall ordinarily hold its sitting at such place or places as the High Court may, by notification, specify; but, if in any particular case, the Court of Session believes that it will tend to the general convenience of the parties and witnesses to hold its sittings at any other place in the sessions division, it may, with the consent of the prosecution and the accused, sit at that place for the disposal of the case or the examination of any witness or witnesses therein.